 About the Data Store

-Based on a technology called iRODS, CyVerse's easy-to-use data hosting gives you great flexibility and control over your data.
-Choose from different interfaces—from web services to mountable file systems to high-speed command-line transfers—to connect your data to every CyVerse platform.
+Based on a technology called iRODS, CyVerse's easy-to-use data hosting and management gives you great flexibility and control over your data.
+Choose from different ways to connect —from GUI desktop applications to command line and web API's or programming languages (python, java, C etc.)—to connect your data to every CyVerse platform.
 To learn how to use the Data Store, see Manage Data.

 Hosting your data in CyVerse's Data Store allows you to: